What to pair with Coronation chicken?

 * a strong fruity rosé - again, not completely dry would work well.
 Like a shiraz rosé

-* or, if you wanted a red, a lightly chilled Beaujolais from a good vintage like 2009 or 2010
+* or, if you wanted a red, a lightly chilled Beaujolais would hit the spot

-* an amber ale would be lovely.
+* a golden ale like a Duvel would be lovely.
 You don’t want too much bitterness with this dish so I’d go for this style in preference to a classic English bitter/pale ale.
-The two Jubilee beers I mention in my Guardian column today would be perfect.

 * and a medium-dry or sparkling cider would also be a great match.
 And would cope with the sausage rolls and pork pies you’re probably serving up alongside.